-Medieval longbowmen were a special class of medieval archers who were expert in using longbows.
-This was the class of medieval archers who required much more extensive training compared to the medieval crossbowmen.
+Medieval longbowmen were a special class of medieval infantry archers who were experts in using longbows.